Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/IRollingInMemoryLogService.md

 ### MaximumNumberOfErrorLogEntries

-Gets or sets the maximum number of error log entries to keep.

-    The default value is 50.
+Gets or sets the maximum number of error log entries to keep.The default value is 50.

 ### MaximumNumberOfLogEntries

-Gets or sets the maximum number of log entries to keep.

-    The default value is 250.
+Gets or sets the maximum number of log entries to keep.The default value is 250.

 ### MaximumNumberOfWarningLogEntries

-Gets or sets the maximum number of warning log entries to keep.

-    The default value is 50.
+Gets or sets the maximum number of warning log entries to keep.The default value is 50.